ETERNA-earkiv/ETERNA/documentation/Metadata_Formats.md

 ### Internationalization of strings

-In order to have your new metadata schema nicely integrated, your must provide internationalization information (i18n) so that RODA knows how to display the necessary information on the user interface in the best way possible.
+In order to have your new metadata schema nicely integrated, your must provide internationalization information (i18n) so that ETERNA knows how to display the necessary information on the user interface in the best way possible.

 Edit the `[RODA_HOME]/config/i18n/ServerMessages.properties` file and add the following entries as necessary making sure that the last part of the key matches the code provided on the `[RODA_HOME]/config/roda-wui.properties` file described on the previous section: